 - Electro-oculography, which uses tiny electrodes to measure your eye movements

-In most cases, the cause of the nystagmus determines the type of treatment given.
+In most cases, the cause of the nystagmus determines the type of treatment rendered.
 There are numerous medical and surgical treatments that are helpful to different people.
-In most cases, congenital nystagmus does not need treatment.
-Children sometimes grow out of the condition.
+In some cases, congenital nystagmus does not need treatment; children sometimes grow out of the condition.
 Eyeglasses and contact lenses can also improve the eye movements, with contact lenses typically being a superior alternative to eyeglasses since the eyes can sweep back and forth over the center of the lenses of a pair of glasses and cause unclear vision.
 Contact lenses allow the lens center to move with the eyes.
 Drugs such as Botox® or Baclofen® can improve nystagmus, but results are generally temporary.
 Regular eye exams can also help to monitor your visual health.

 When to See Your Doctor

 If you suspect nystagmus in yourself or a loved one, you should contact your doctor for a proper diagnosis.
 Anytime you have concerns you should contact an eye care professional.

 The most common complication is a loss of vision.
 This condition affects people in different ways.
 Some treatments may work for some and not for others.
 In children, nystagmus can lead to learning problems, loss of focus, and problems interacting with other children.
 Additional complications may include: